altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Holger.
 Are you really savages?
 Or soldiers from another nation of Germania?"<br/>

 "Neither...
-We are the warriors of the nation residing in this forest, Bargainheim.
+We are the warriors of the nation residing in this forest, Bargainheim.<br/>

 I have never heard of such a country!
-Holger cursed.
+Holger cursed.<br/>

 "What do you plan to do with us?
 Will you eat us alive as rumored?"<br/>